SDorGS/Learning_from_books/Database book/Real-World Examples/The Supermarket Database Explained.md

 * Wrap the inventory decrement and transaction insert in a **single ACID transaction**.
 * Use a **CHECK** or application logic to prevent `StockQuantity < 0` (if business rule forbids negative).

----

-# LOGIC 3 — Perspectival Easing: Transaction Flow (how things look at the point-of-sale and how the system eases between axioms and applied rules)
+## Perspectival Easing: Transaction Flow (how things look at the point-of-sale and how the system eases between axioms and applied rules)

-You told me Logic 3 comes *before* Logic 2 in the narrative: user sees Logic 3 (the scan, immediate feedback), Logic 3 observes the constraints of Logic 1 and eases transition to Logic 2.
-I’ll adopt that ordering:

 1. **User action (scan barcode)**: The cashier scans a UPC.
 From the cashier’s perspective, they expect instant price retrieval, and near-instant success/failure feedback for the sale.
 They don’t see the internal DB steps.
 2. **POS system (client)**: Issues a read (SELECT) to fetch product details; prepares to initiate the sale.
 3. **DB transaction begins**: POS opens a transaction; executes read, update, insert inside it.
 4. **User receives success/failure**: the POS commits or aborts and shows the result.

-I will show the full low-level sequence (messages, DB locks, logs) — that’s the real “easing” between axioms and constraints.

----

-# From theory to SQL — full schema with every reasonable constraint
+# From theory to SQL — Schema

-I will present the schema I’ll use for the rest of the explanation.
-I deliberately include constraints (PK, FK, UNIQUE, NOT NULL, CHECK) and helpful indexes.

 ```sql
 -- PRODUCTS: master list; UPC is authoritative